Getting a Mortgage Using Joint Income

 Eligibility criteria

 You can see how important the role of income/affordability plays in determining how much you can borrow, but it’s not quite as straightforward as borrowing your salary x 4.5.
-Most lenders use income multiples as a guide for how much you can borrow, but a full affordability assessment will also include a thorough review of your outgoings too.
+Most lenders use income multiples as a guide for how much you can borrow, but a full affordability assessment will also include a thorough review of your outgoings.

 The following eligibility criteria could also indirectly impact how much you can borrow by possibly limiting the number of lenders willing to accept your application:

-• Deposit size – As joint borrowers, you won’t need a larger minimum deposit than a solo borrower (typically 5%), however, if you’re able to combine your savings to provide a larger deposit, more lenders will consider your application which, in turn, could mean you qualify for better interest rates.
+• Deposit size: As joint borrowers, you won’t need a larger minimum deposit than a solo borrower (typically 5%).
+However, if you’re able to combine your savings to provide a larger deposit, more lenders will consider your application, which, in turn, could mean you qualify for better interest rates.

 It’s also worth considering that once you’re financially connected to others, such as by a joint mortgage, any bad credit issues they have will impact your credit rating, which can impede your future borrowing potential.